IdahoLabUnsupported/PXL/README.md

 This package comes with various scripts that work together to get the pixel coordinate.

 <b>ImageGetter.cs</b> is the script that makes the web request for your image.
 Specify the URL in the public field.
 You can also specify where you want the image and how you want it positioned in the other public fields "Image Position" and "Image Rotation". <br><br>
 <b>ButtonManager.cs</b> is the script that creates the interactive panel behind the image.
-In the private method Notify(), the specific pixel that was touched is calculated. <br><br>
+In the private method Notify(), the specific pixel that was touched is calculated (stored in the Vector2 "touchedPixel"). <br><br>

 # License
 This code is provided under a BSD-3-Clause license and is <b><ins>not</ins></b> maintained.
 Feel free to alter this code. <br> See more under the <i>License</i> tab of this repo.